Fed pause sets stocks for best January on record, yields fall

 The dollar index rose 0.25 percent, with the euro down 0.3 percent to $1.1442.
 The Japanese yen firmed 0.15 percent versus the greenback at 108.89 per dollar.

-The Employment Cost Index, the broadest measure of U.S. labor costs, rose 0.7 percent in the fourth quarter after an unrevised 0.8 percent gain the previous quarter, the Labor Department said.
+The Employment Cost Index, the broadest measure of U.S. labour costs, rose 0.7 percent in the fourth quarter after an unrevised 0.8 percent gain the previous quarter, the Labour Department said.

 The data continued a pattern of low inflation.